fredericpoupet/scr-deb-preseed.sh/README.md

 The "Adwaita-dark" dark theme is applied to the root session and those of listed users.

+The "Oblivion" color scheme is applied to GEdit for the root session and those of listed users.

 A maximized terminal window is automatically executed on login.

 ### Scripts